langdonholmes/transformer-bayes/README.md

  - Is it important to have accurate uncertainty estimates in your field?
 How important are confidence intervals in a predictive model?

 # Question 2
- - A requirement to create a prior-data-fitted network (PFN) is to generate synthetic data based on some prior.
-The authors show that a PFN can be created for handwriting by specifying possible line types.
-Can you think of some minimally informative prior for a modeling problem that you have encountered?
+ - A requirement to create a prior-data-fitted network (PFN) is to generate synthetic (labelled) data.
+Then, you perform Bayesian inference by learning on real data.
+Is this just weak supervision and transfer learning?

 # Extra Resources
 1. [The official Github repository](https://github.com/automl/TransformersCanDoBayesianInference)